3-year-old child shot in Gardere area Sunday

 The East Baton Rouge Sheriff's Office said the parents brought the 3-year-old into the hospital with a gunshot wound.

-Parents told deputies the shooting occurred on Skysail Avenue.
+Parents told deputies the shooting occurred on Skysail Avenue and the child accidentally shot itself.
 According to deputies, the 3-year-old is in serious condition.
-The circumstances of the shooting are unknown at this time.

 No more information was immediately available.